Bulgarian Public Transport Guide

 Taxis in Bulgaria

-On average, the cost of taxi trips during the day is just a little over 1 BGN per km.
-Prices are different if you are travelling to a resort: then the taxi ride can cost 3, or 4 BGN per km, which is very expensive.
+On average, the cost of taxi trips during the day is just a little over 1.5 BGN per km.
+Prices are different if you are traveling to a resort: then the taxi ride can cost 5, or 7 BGN per km, which is very expensive.
 In airports prices are also very high.
 There will also be additional payments, for hiring the taxi and for waiting (if you stop and go out to do something on the way).
 At night, prices are raised by 15-25% on average.

 You should check the taxi rates before you get in, they must be displayed on the window.
 You should also insist that the driver switches on the meter.
 Don’t fall prey to tempting offers of taking you from destination A to destination B for a suspiciously low price: it is highly likely that when you have arrived, you will be told that the price is in reality 10 times higher.

-You can save if you book beforehand a taxi to take you to the airport, and do not rely on taxis waiting for customers in the streets.
-When you are in a resort, it is simpler to use public transport, or rent a car.
+You can save if you book a taxi in advance to take you to or from the airport, and do not rely on taxis waiting for customers in the streets.